SAP-archive/hana-xsa-python-buildpack/README.md

 Python 2.7.13 (last know version in the Python2 series)

-Python 3.6.2 (current stable version)

 If you require a different python version, specifiy it in the python/runtime.txt file as described in the configuration section.

 Again as mentioned at the top of this README, this buildpack is for HANA XS Advanced usage only.

 ### Known Issues

-No known issues exist at this time.
+Python 3.6.2 (current stable version) has an issue with python_jwt with UnicodeDecodeError.

+May need to bring python-jwt local.
+See https://github.com/brianloveswords/python-jws

 ### How to obtain support